builtwithrobots/roleboost/docs/CANDIDATE_ASSET_PRODUCTION_SKILL.md

 - Every audio prompt opens with "This is a Boost on [candidate full name]."
 No other opening is acceptable.
 - Every audio prompt ends with an explicit closing pitch instruction followed by the Do NOT lines.
 - Every infographic prompt includes a design intent statement and explicit whitespace requirements.
+- Every Short Video prompt includes an anchor statement, a four-beat visual sequence, an explicit closing pitch with candidate name, target role, and public RoleBoost URL as the final frame, and the full Do NOT list.
 - No em dashes anywhere in the output.
 Use commas, semicolons, or periods instead.

 ---